 There are a few similarly priced temperature solutions on the market, but the ability to link the iGrill 2 readouts to your phone makes it a cunning product.
 While the social media and recipe side of the app aren’t that innovative (surely most people who buy this already have pretty ambitious cooking plans), it does help add to the user experience.

-When it comes to cooking speciality meats, large roasts or other fare, timing and heating needs to be spot on and the iGrill will certainly help in those endeavors, just make sure your probes are working okay, before relying on them for some expensive culinary experiment, that could go badly wrong if you rely on bad data.
+When it comes to cooking specialty meats, large roasts or other fare, timing and heating needs to be spot on and the iGrill will certainly help in those endeavors, just make sure your probes are working okay, before relying on them for some expensive culinary experiment, that could go badly wrong if you rely on bad data.